 Rental properties can take a lot of cash to buy initially, but in the long run you can provide much more retirement income with rental properties than the stock market.
-The best part about rental properties is you can retire earlier with less overall investment than the stock market.
+The best part about rental properties is you can retire earlier with less of an overall investment than the stock market.

 Why do Americans worry so much about outliving their retirement?

 With traditional retirement methods you save as much money as possible over as many years as possible.
 The longer you save, the faster your money will grow thanks to compounding interest.
 Compounding interest is fantastic for growing your money, but compounding interest is not the reason traditional retirement methods are scary.
 The scary part is after you retire and stop saving, you start spending your savings.

 If you use a retirement calculator that can be found on almost any retirement website, you have to enter how long you will live and at what age you want to retire.
 The retirement calculator assumes you will use the income your savings produces plus the principal balance until you run out of money.
 If you plan to live to 80, but end up living to be 85 you may end up having to go back to work or cut way back on your spending in your later years.

 Why you avoid running out of money in retirement with rental properties